 And a fitting message to follow our reflections on the year we just experienced.

-Since March 2, our From The Co-Founders commentary has been focused on the pandemics.
+Since March 2 of 2020, our From The Co-Founders commentary has been focused on the pandemics.
 Revisiting those was quite the "year in review" experience.*

 Indeed, there were plenty of those judgment-demanding opportunities for owners!
 What we came to call "the fog of uncertainty" demanded unrelenting flexibility tests of retailers.
 Here are a few samples from the last 10 months: